-Skill identification focuses on identifying and benchmarking skills for each role(hence it is called role-based skilling).
 For instance, a sales manager needs to have budgeting, negotiation, networking, communication, active listening skills, etc. While a customer success manager needs to have account management, customer orientation, stakeholder management, and conflict resolution skills.
 Similarly, based on the business objectives and designation, a catalogue of skills is created for different roles in the company.

 Once the skills are defined, the proficiency level box is ticked within each team.
 Through manager assessment or self-assessment, the employees are rated to find out their proficiency level for each skill.
 Upskilling through an LXP helps employees understand what their current proficiency level is and what skills they need to develop to move to the next level.